 - a.
-Student is responsible for all interest
+Student is responsible for all interest - b.

-- b.
 Eligibility is based on cost less aid

-- c.
-Interest rate and loan limits are identical to federal subsidized loan program

 The aggregate loan limit using both the subsidized and unsubsidized program is \$23,000 or dependent students, \$46,000 for independent students.

 Federal Parental Loans for Undergraduate Students (PLUS)